 Japanese don’t usually eat tendons, but this tendon with miso and green onion was really good.
 The tendons were soft and melt in your mouth.

 Kanazawa’s regional duck dish, Kamo no Jibuni (鴨の治部煮), was excellent!
-Majority of dishes are between 400-600 yen (see the menu).
+Most of the dishes are between 400-600 yen (see the menu).

 If you are in the station and looking for good food, head on over to Kuroyuri for some authentic Japanese Oden.

-Like many department stores, the shopping section in the Kanazawa station offeres many local treats.
+Like many department stores, the shopping section in the Kanazawa station offers many local treats.
 What called to our attention was the gold Castella (カステラ, my Castella recipe here), can you say exquisite!

 We bought a small gold Castella to enjoy at the hotel.

 Kanazawa is known for its local arts and crafts and you can see more details at the Kanazawa tourism traditional arts page.
 We thoroughly enjoyed our short time there and recommend that you plan 2 full days to see and enjoy the city.

 Now let’s continue our trip, next stop is Toyama and a day trip to Kurobe Gorge!